 More and more studies are being conducted into the medical benefits of using marijuana or cannabis.
 So far, it is known that neuropathic pain in particular can be significantly reduced.
 Furthermore, patients who have a reduced muscle mass, and who also experience muscle spasticity, have found that it helps to improve their calorie intake.
 This includes people who suffer from multiple sclerosis (MS).
+And it doesn’t matter what method you use to consume the cannabis.
+You can ingest an edible, use a beaker bong or even a vape pen.
 Because of these documented medical properties, many states are now accepting marijuana for medical use, and it is increasingly easy to find a marijuana delivery service.
 But which illnesses does cannabis actually help with?

 It is known that marijuana significantly lowers the feelings of extreme nausea, as well as pain, that is associated with chemotherapy.
 Various integrative oncology professionals, as well as other healthcare providers, believe that using medical marijuana greatly increases their patients’ quality of life, helping them to sleep and stimulating their appetite.
 Additionally, it is believed cannabis has antitumor properties.